 - Once authorized, open ArcGIS Server Manager.
 Click Continue Server Upgrade to complete the upgrade on your first machine.
 You must use ArcGIS Server Manager on the local machine where you're running the upgrade to complete this step, and you should run the upgrade one machine at a time.
 You cannot use Continue Server Upgrade in a Web Adaptor or load balancer.

-Starting at 10.6, you can also use the upgradeserver command line utility to complete the upgrade and postupgrade operations silently.
-In the command line, navigate to your <Server install directory>/tools/upgradeserver folder and run the following: upgradeserver.sh -s.
+You can also use the upgradeserver command line utility to complete the upgrade and postupgrade operations silently.
+In the command line, browse to your <Server install directory>/tools/upgradeserver folder and run the following: upgradeserver.sh -s.
 For assistance, run the command with -h or --help.

 If errors are returned when you use Continue Server Upgrade, you may need to address the errors before you can continue.
 For example, if you encounter an error about an invalid license, you must reauthorize the software using a valid license.
 You can then retry by clicking Continue Server Upgrade again.